loopfree/loopfree/README.md

 ### Hi there 👋
 ## 💬 Introduction
 I am Steven Wen, you can call me Awen.
-I am currently studying at Bandung Institute of Technology (ITB) at Informatics major.
+I am currently studying at Bandung Institute of Technology (ITB) in Informatics major.
 <br/>
 I am interested in software engineering.